 |Supporting Social, Emotional, and Mental Health in Early Childhood|

 Credits will apply toward the Head Start Re-authorization Act for highly qualified lead and assistant teachers and family advocates.
 Students considering the Early Childhood Development program at Southern Oregon University or the Human Development and Family Sciences (HDFS) program through Oregon State University may apply many of the Developmentally Appropriate Learning Environments (DALE) courses to HDFS program requirements and recommended coursework.
 The DALE certificate is a step along the pathway to the AAS in Early Childhood Education, and it invites students to apply theories and applications toward early learning environments.
 Students who are considering the Elementary Education Licensure program through OSU-Cascades may be able to apply several course.
-Please connect with your advisor to explore options and additional classes which may be of benefit, such as College Success courses, ED 243 Nutrition, Health and Safety for Young Children, and LIB 100 Intro to Finding Information.
+Please connect with your advisor to explore options and additional classes which may be of benefit, such as College Success courses, ED 243 Nutrition, Health and Safety for Young Children, and LIB 100 Introduction to Finding Information.

 For current and potential students who have obtained a Child Development Associate or Step 7 or higher on the Oregon Registry and who wish to apply this toward their AAS or certificates in Early Childhood Education, please speak with the program director, Amy Howell, to discuss options and next steps.